-Students completing several pieces of visual communication that will employ the following drawing methods and associated skills and conventions:
+Students completing several pieces of architectural visual communication that will employ the following drawing methods and associated skills and conventions:

-- The completion of an architectural floor plan according to the industry standards. - Develop designs that meet the needs and wants of an intended audience - Present a 3D model design that is structurally sound and accurately reflects the initial floor plan
+- The completion of an architectural floor plan according to industry standards. - Development of architectural designs that meet the needs of an intended audience - Presentation of a 3D architectural model that is structurally sound and accurately reflects the initial floor plan - Develop familiarity with a wide range of architectural styles by charting the progression of architecture through the ages.

-- Visual Diary: Architectural floor plan design in adherence to a given brief and in accordance with industry standards - Folio Production: 3D model making and design folio - Analysis of Design: Responses and analysis work on architectural eras and designers. - End of semester examination
+- Visual Diary: Architectural floor plan designed in adherence to a given brief and in accordance with industry standards, technical drawing styles and conventions. - Folio Production: 3D model making and design folio of technical drawings. - Analysis of Design: Presentation and analysis on architectural eras and designers. - End of Semester examination